 In each and every group of friends there is an unspoken hierarchy.
 The ones at the bottom know they are the most vulnerable.
 This is what makes them the most likely to alienate others.
 This is not just true for children, the same thing happens in adult circles.
 This is what makes peer-pressure a life-long issue for some people.
-Billion dollar industries have resulted, building around social anxiety and the fear of alienation.
+Billion dollar industries have resulted around social anxiety and the fear of alienation.
 Addictions take hold of people as they use alcohol and pills to help them feel more comfortable around others.
 Everyone wants to fit in somewhere; everyone wants to belong.

 In my experience, middle school is the height of drama in relation to friends.
 Children in our school district come from several elementary schools into one middle school in the sixth grade.
 For my children, sixth grade was a time of emotional turmoil, but it was seventh grade that was the worst.
 Until middle school, both children had had the same group of friends (more or less) since kindergarten.
 All of a sudden, other kids were put into the mix and they found themselves vying for both old friendships and new.

 It was late January and my son was in seventh grade when he came home from school with tears in his eyes.
 He said that he didn’t know what he was doing wrong, he had always had friends.
 It seemed there was a “situation” at the lunch table.
 In our middle school you pick a lunch table to sit at in the first weeks of school and that is where you sit for the rest of the year unless you ask for permission to leave the table.
 There were eight boys at his table, one of which had trouble socializing with other kids.
 He had trouble at home and tended to use bad language and act out, taking the other kids’ lunches and testing their patience and the limits of their friendships.
 My son knew that this boy had a difficult situation at home, so he tried to give the boy support in school.
-But one boy at the table decided he had had enough and he asked to move to another table . . . permission was granted.
+But another boy at the table decided he had had enough and he asked to be moved to a different table . . . permission was granted.
 Then another boy asked permission to leave . . . permission was granted.
 Soon everyone was “jumping ship,” no one wanted to be the last one left at the table.
 Eventually, there were three boys left: the boy who had the social problem, my son, and a third boy.
 On this day, the third boy had told my son he wanted to switch tables.
-He was afraid that if my son was absent from school one day, and the other boy was taken out of lunch to get the support he was given through the “Resource Room,” then he would end up possibly sitting at a lunch table by himself!
+He was afraid that if my son was absent from school one day, and the other boy was taken out of lunch to get the support he was given through the “Resource Room,” then he would end up possibly sitting at a lunch table all by himself!
 My son didn’t want to desert this boy that everyone else had deserted, yet he was feeling the pressure of being left alone and becoming a complete social outcast if he continued to stand by this boy.

 I told my son that I was proud of him for not deserting the boy that everyone else was leaving.
 Then I told him that this was not a problem he should deal with alone.
 I told him to contact the Student Assistance Counselor at the school.
 I had worked with him before and knew he would be a support for my son and help him through this situation.
 I called him myself, without my son’s knowledge, and explained that my son might contact him.
 I wanted to give him some background but I also wanted my son to feel that he was taking the initiative to ask for help with this problem on his own.
 A decision was made to move the boy who had the social problems to a table in the other cafeteria to give him a fresh start and to move my son and the remaining boy to a table where two of the other boys from their table had already moved to.